 2018 MacBook: Release date

-If Apple plans to relaunch the MacBook as a 13in model, when is this new MacBook likely to launch?
+If Apple plans to relaunch the MacBook as a 13in model, and update the 12in versions, when is the new MacBook lineup likely to launch?

-Yet another, even earlier, Digitimes report suggested that there was nothing exciting in store for the MacBook in 2018, though.
-The Digitimes sources claimed that Apple was moving more of its MacBook manufacturing to Foxconn because it wants that company to take on mass production of the current models.
-And this was because "Apple has not had a major upgrade to its MacBook product line since the releases of its new MacBook Pro devices at the end of 2016 and has no plan for one in 2018, the US-based vendor is planning to shift orders for models that are already in mass production to Foxconn to save costs and reduce risks,” claims the report.
+However, there may be nothing exciting in store for the MacBook in 2018.
+A Digitimes report in January 2018 quoted sources who claimed that "Apple has not had a major upgrade to its MacBook product line since the releases of its new MacBook Pro devices at the end of 2016 and has no plan for one in 2018, the US-based vendor is planning to shift orders for models that are already in mass production to Foxconn to save costs and reduce risks,” claims the report.

 2018 MacBook: Price